Health Insurance Options for Unemployed Workers

 In some cases, employers will pay for coverage for a limited time as part of a severance package.
+However, your employer is not required to cover your health insurance premiums.
 Therefore, it is important to talk to your employer (or your company’s human resources department) before you leave, so you know what your coverage options are.

-Under the federal law the Affordable Care Act (Obamacare), unemployed workers can also find health insurance through the government’s Health Insurance Marketplace.
+Under the Affordable Care Act (Obamacare) federal law, unemployed workers can also find health insurance through the government’s Health Insurance Marketplace.
 The Marketplace provides individuals a way to purchase health insurance.

 Normally, people need to apply for health insurance in the Marketplace during a particular enrollment period.
 However, if you leave a job outside of the normal enrollment period, you qualify for a Special Enrollment Period.
 This means that, once you leave your job, you have a 60-day enrollment window to shop and enroll in a health plan through the Marketplace.